uspki/policies/certificate-policy.md

 ### 3.1.1 Types of names
 This policy restricts the subject names of CAs.
 CAs that issue certificates under this policy shall have distinguished names using geo-political names consisting of country, organization, and common name.
 Organization units may only be used with approval by the FPKIPA.

-Subscriber certificates issued under this policy shall use distinguished names and subject alternative names that comply with Section 7.1.4, and the certificate profiles.
+End-entity certificates issued under this policy shall use distinguished names and subject alternative names that comply with Section 7.1.4, and the certificate profiles.

 ### 3.1.2 Need for names to be meaningful
-No stipulation.
+End-entity certificates issued under this policy shall have a common name that is one of the domain names validated in accordance with Section 3.2.2.4.

 ### 3.1.3 Anonymity or pseudonymity of subscribers
 Subscribers are not identified in Domain Validation certificates.
 Only the country (US) and domain name is included in the subject information.